 Read our practical resources on community engagement techniques that we distributed at the seminars

-Visit the DISCOVER section on The Glass-House website to access more practical resources and inspiring stories, and for upcoming events.
+Visit the RESOURCES section on The Glass-House website to access more practical resources.

 Here are links to just a few of the stories of collaborative design signposted by our seminar participants.

 Eldonian Neighbourhood Village, Liverpool: Redevelopment of former Tate and Lyle works in Liverpool with and for local community.
 Recognised with a world habitat award.
 Although designed some time ago, the project demonstrates the principles of community

 Peckham Levels, London: Developed in response to an open ideas competition announced by Southwark Council in September 2015.
 It was designed to support and inspire a new community of artists, makers and entrepreneurs.